 Our first order of business was improving the digital tools that agents use to access customer information and complete transactions.
 We designed a modern and intuitive tablet application for sales agents that could be an all-in-one tool.
 Gone was the tether to a desktop and the strain of switching between multiple interfaces.

 By implementing a simple check-in process, customers that were dropping off equipment could be directed to a dedicated agent responsible for completing these transactions, moving those customers in and out of the store quickly.

-We also introduced Buy Online, Pick-Up in Store (BOPIS) so customers that already knew what they wanted could pick up items without ever having to meet with a sales agent.
+We also introduced Buy Online, Pick-Up in Store (BOPIS) so customers who already knew what they wanted could pick up items without having to meet with a sales agent.

 With our partner, we piloted the new iPad application and implemented new training protocols for sales agents, so they could execute the new drop-off and buy flows.
 Early results show delightfully shorter wait times.